daiyongg-kim/portfolio-dykim/README.md

-# Daiyong Kim - Portfolio Website
+# Daiyong Kim - Portfolio Website, vibe coding

 A modern, Apple-inspired portfolio website showcasing 10+ years of Android development expertise.
 Built with React, Vite, and Tailwind CSS for optimal performance and stunning visuals.